pablgonz/ltximg/README.md

--P, --ppm             Create .ppm files using poppler-utils         [pdftoppm] -g, --gray            Gray scale for images using ghostscript       [off] -f, --force           Capture "\psset" and "\tikzset" to extract    [off] -n, --noprew          Create images files whitout "preview" package [off] -r <integer>, --runs <integer>
+-P, --ppm             Create .ppm files using poppler-utils         [pdftoppm] -g, --gray            Gray scale for images using ghostscript       [off] -f, --force           Capture "\psset" and "\tikzset" to extract    [off] -n, --noprew          Create images files without "preview" package [off] -r <integer>, --runs <integer>
                       Set the number of times the compiler will run on the input file for environment extraction  [1]